 Chiropractic Care and Health Insurance in Oregon

-Many health insurance plans in Oregon include chiropractic benefits.
-However, coverage specifically for TMJ-related chiropractic care varies.
+Oregon TMJ is in-network with many major insurance plans.
+However, coverage specifically for TMJ-related chiropractic care varies by plan — even within the same insurance company.
 Here's how it typically breaks down:

 Important: Coverage details change frequently and vary by individual plan.
 Nothing in this article constitutes a guarantee of coverage.
 Always verify your specific benefits directly with your insurance provider before your first visit.